kartik-v/bootstrap-star-rating/README.md

 The plugin supports only whole filled (or empty) stars and not partially filled stars.
 This is probably an enhancement to be planned for future.

 ## Installation

-The preferred way to install this plugin is using `composer` package manager.
-Either run
+### Using Bower
+You can use the `bower` package manager to install.
+Run:

+    bower install bootstrap-star-rating

+### Using Composer
+You can use the `composer` package manager to install.
+Either run:

     $ php composer.phar require kartik-v/bootstrap-star-rating "dev-master"